turingschool/backend-curriculum-site/module1/lessons/introduction_to_modules.markdown

 Together let's create a `HasEngine` module to extract the `start` and `stop` methods.

+### Further Practice

 Take the code from the discussion and implement a `HasAirConditioning` module that is mixed into both classes.

-Instances of either class should be able to turn the AC on (`Chilly air coming your way!`) or off (`Temp is fine in here`).
+Instances of either class should be able to turn the AC on (`Chilly air coming your way!`) or off (`Temp is fine in here.`).

-Additional Reading.
+### Additional Reading

 * [Include vs Extend in Ruby](http://www.railstips.org/blog/archives/2009/05/15/include-vs-extend-in-ruby/) from John Nunemaker
 * [Modules](http://ruby-doc.com/docs/ProgrammingRuby/html/tut_modules.html) in Programming Ruby / RubyDoc